Global-Witness/augmenta/docs/examples/donations/README.md

 search results tend to be better than those offered by Brave or Duckduckgo, but they’re not perfect either.

 This is particularly an issue with individuals with generic names.
-For example, it’s likely that Patricia Bell in the dataset is not the University of Georgia professor surfaced by the search engine and classified by the LLM.
-This doesn’t stop the LLM from offering a high degree of confidence in its classification.
+We have instructed the model to flag those cases as “Don’t know”, but it can still lead to some issues.

+For example, the “Robert H Miall” identified in the search results has passed away in 2011 (as noted by the LLM itself), so he can’t be the donor we’re looking for (the donations are from 2024).

 We can work around these limitations in a few ways: